 If you are regularly producing content, over time, it will become outdated.
 Trends will grow old, dates will need updating, and your industry may have changed so that your content no longer has the correct information.

 Whatever the case, reviewing your content and seeing what needs to be updated is a vital website maintenance task.
 This one can be done once every six months –depending on how fast your industry moves.

 Keeping your content updated is good for SEO.
 It will also ensure your content marketing efforts continue to produce results for your business.
 Better yet, it allows you to repurpose content for social media.

 Update Legal Pages

 As a regular part of your website maintenance program, we believe you should review any changes your business has made to its policies.
-This way, you can see if they need to be included/updated in your company’s legal pages.
+This way, you can see if they need to be included or updated in your company’s legal pages.